pindariyanita/RAG_pipeline_task/README.md

    Or you can paste below API endpoint into POSTMAN or by using curl {APP_URL}/api/query
    Method: POST
-   BODY (JSON): query = "What is durable medical equipment?"
+   BODY (JSON): query = "What includes in Original Medicare?"

 **Exmaple**